Glossary

 Learn more

-DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a powerful unsupervised learning algorithm used for clustering data points based on density.
-Unlike traditional clustering methods such as K-Means, DBSCAN does not require specifying the number of clusters beforehand and can identify clusters of varying shapes and sizes.
-This makes it particularly useful for complex datasets with noise and outliers.
+DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is an unsupervised machine learning algorithm used for clustering data points based on their density distribution in the feature space.
+Unlike partitioning methods such as K-means clustering, DBSCAN does not require the number of clusters to be specified beforehand and can identify clusters of arbitrary shapes.
+It works by grouping together data points that are closely packed, marking as outliers those that lie alone in low-density regions.
+This makes DBSCAN particularly effective for datasets with noise and varying cluster densities.
+The algorithm is widely used in various fields, including anomaly detection, image segmentation, and geospatial data analysis, due to its ability to handle complex data patterns and its robustness to noise.

 How DBSCAN Works